Arthur Eddington: Astronomy

-In January 1906, Eddington was nominated to the post of chief assistant to the Astronomer Royal at the Royal Greenwich Observatory.
+In January 1906, Eddington was nominated to the post of chief assistant to the Astronomer Royal at the Royal Observatory.
 He left Cambridge for Greenwich the following month.
 He was put to work on a detailed analysis of the parallax of 433 Eros on photographic plates that had started in 1900.
-He developed a new statistical method based on the apparent drift of two background stars, winning him the Smith's Prize in 1907.
+He developed a statistical method based on the apparent drift of two background stars, winning him the Smith's Prize in 1907.
 The prize won him a fellowship of Trinity College, Cambridge.
 In December 1912, George Darwin, son of Charles Darwin, died suddenly, and Eddington was promoted to his chair as the Plumian Professor of Astronomy and Experimental Philosophy in early 1913.
-Later that year, Robert Ball, holder of the theoretical Lowndean chair, also died, and Eddington was named the director of the entire Cambridge Observatory the next year.
+Later that year, Robert Ball, holder of the theoretical Lowndean chair, also died, and Eddington was named the director of the Cambridge Observatory the next year.
 In May 1914, he was elected a fellow of the Royal Society: he was awarded the Royal Medal in 1928 and delivered the Bakerian Lecture in 1926.

-Eddington also investigated the interior of stars through theory, and developed the first true understanding of stellar processes.
+Eddington also investigated the interior of stars through theory and developed the first true understanding of stellar processes.
 He began this in 1916 with investigations of possible physical explanations for Cepheid variable stars.
 He began by extending Karl Schwarzschild's earlier work on radiation pressure in Emden polytropic models.
 These models treated a star as a sphere of gas held up against gravity by internal thermal pressure, and one of Eddington's chief additions was to show that radiation pressure was necessary to prevent collapse of the sphere.
 He developed his model despite knowingly lacking firm foundations for understanding opacity and energy generation in the stellar interior.
 However, his results allowed for calculation of temperature, density and pressure at all points inside a star (thermodynamic anisotropy), and Eddington argued that his theory was so useful for further astrophysical investigation that it should be retained despite not being based on completely accepted physics.
 James Jeans contributed the important suggestion that stellar matter would certainly be ionized, but that was the end of any collaboration between the pair, who became famous for their lively debates.